maurymarkowitz/101-BASIC-Computer-Games/NOTES.md

 * The code for BUNNY is missing in the original book.
 It can be found in BCG, but I did not want to copy that version here.

 * BUZZWD scanned poorly for no obvious reason.
 It removed spaces, changed words, renumbered, added entirely new lines of code, switch the sense of the comparisons and just about everything else it could do.

+* CANAM has some vertical spacing in PRINT statements that has been removed.

 * SPCWAR has lines around the 4400 mark that are spaced out vertically in the original listing.
 It appears this was done by inserting a line feed character and then spaces.
 It was not clear how this could be maintained in these listings without causing problems on one platform or another, so these lines have been run together.